pytask-dev/pytask-julia/README.md

 ### Dependencies and Products

-Dependencies and products can be added as with a normal pytask task using the `@pytask.mark.depends_on` and `@pytask.mark.produces` decorators. which is explained in this [tutorial](https://pytask-dev.readthedocs.io/en/stable/tutorials/defining_dependencies_products.html).
+Dependencies and products can be added as usual.
+Read this [tutorial](https://pytask-dev.readthedocs.io/en/stable/tutorials/defining_dependencies_products.html).

+For example, with the `@pytask.task` decorator as shown before.
+(The choice of the kwarg name, here `path`, is arbitrary.)

 ### Accessing dependencies and products in the script